steveiliop56/tinyauth-docs/docs/community/kubernetes.md

 - `nginx.ingress.kubernetes.io/auth-url` specifies the URL where `ingress-nginx` should send requests to verify if the user is authenticated.

-- `nginx.ingress.kubernetes.io/auth-signin` defines the URL where `ingress-nginx` should send unauthenticated users to sign in.
+- `nginx.ingress.kubernetes.io/auth-signin` specifies the URL where `ingress-nginx` should send unauthenticated users to sign in.

-- `nginx.ingress.kubernetes.io/auth-signin-redirect-param` specifies key of the query param to set the redirect uri to.
-The below example would generate a request to `http://auth.example.com/login?redirect_uri=http://my-host.example.com`
+- `nginx.ingress.kubernetes.io/auth-signin-redirect-param` specifies the key of the query parameter used to set the redirect URI.

 > [!NOTE]
 > This example uses the `<my-service>.<my-namespace>.svc.cluster.local` in-cluster uri based on the above example for the `auth-url`.
 >
-> The `auth-signin` annotation should be a reference to a uri that is accessible to the user making the auth request
+> The `auth-signin` annotation should be a reference to a uri that is accessible to the user.

 ```yaml
 apiVersion: networking.k8s.io/v1